Detroit Pistons @ Toronto Raptors Picks and Predictions - February 11th 2026

 Quarter by Quarter Stats for Detroit Pistons at Toronto Raptors

-Use these quarter splits to assist spot where points usually come from; you can cross-check with live NBA odds.
-For Detroit Pistons, a clean glance reads: best quarter is 2Q, and its stronger half is the first half.
-For Toronto Raptors, a extra look reads: peaks in 3Q with the edge in the first half.
+These splits assist spot which parts of the game each side tends to win on offense; for another angle, open today’s NBA odds.
+Detroit Pistons—quick glance version: best quarter is 2Q, and its stronger half is the first half.
+Toronto Raptors—another look version: peaks in 3Q with the edge in the first half.

 | Segment | Away | Home |